 What if n = 99?
 Now you have drawn all but 1 of the coins.
 If the one remaining coin is a “heads” coin, the proportion of heads among the drawn coins will be 49/99, which is about 49.5%.
 On the other hand, if the remaining coin is “tails”, the proportion will be 50/99, or approximately 50.5%.
 In both cases, the % is very close to the actual 50% of “heads” coins in the bag.

 What if we make n = 98?
 Here, the worst possible deviation from 50% would happen if the 2 remaining coins were of the same kind.
 In those cases, the % of heads would be 48/98 ≈ 49% or 50/98 ≈ 51%.

-The point I’m trying to make is that, when n is very close to N (in this case 100), even in the worst case scenario you still get a frequency very close to the real one (50%).
-But if you keep decreasing n, as you get closer to 0, the % of heads can have arbitrarily large deviations from 50% (for example, when n < 10).
+The point I’m trying to make is that, when n is very close to N (in this case 100), even in the worst case scenario you still get a relative frequency very close to the real one (50%).
+But if you keep decreasing n, as you get closer to 0, the % of heads can have very large deviations from 50% (for example, when n < 10).
 And, of course, when n = N (100 coins drawn), the % of heads will be exactly equal to 50.